Emile Durkheim's Theory of Suicide

 Durkheim divided altruistic suicide into three types:

-Obligatory Altruistic Suicide: It is altruistic suicide that is socially or culturally obligatory on the individual.
-This kind of suicide is respected in societies and thus obligates them commit suicide when needed.
-The practice of ‘Sati’ in Hindu society in past is an example.
+- Obligatory Altruistic Suicide: Socially or culturally required, respected in society, and obligates the individual to commit suicide when necessary.
+The practice of Sati is an example.

-Anomic suicide occurs as a result of low regulation by social norms in a society.
-The term ‘anomie’ means the ‘state of normlessness’.
-It happens when social norms or external forces of social control fail to exercise constraints on individuals to mold their behaviors according to the expectations of society.
-It can also happen as a result of abrupt and rapid social changes when the old norms fail to work, and the new norms have not yet started operating.
+Anomic suicide occurs due to low regulation by social norms.
+The term ‘anomie’ means ‘state of normlessness.’
+It happens when social norms or external forces fail to guide individual behavior.
+Anomic suicide can also occur during rapid social change, when old norms no longer work and new norms have not yet been established.

-- Barren (infertile) women committing suicide in some cultures where childless women may face constant humiliation at the hands of their in-laws.
+- Barren women in some cultures who face constant humiliation due to infertility.